hooman-bayer/hooman-bayer/README.md

 <!-- ## 👋 &nbsp;Hey there!
 I'm Hooman -->

 ### 👨🏻‍💻 &nbsp;About Me
-💡 &nbsp;I like to explore new technologies related to ML, AI and build cool products.\
+💡 &nbsp;I like to explore new technologies related to ML, Signal processing and DeepLearning and build cool products.\
 🌱 &nbsp;I'm a senior lead data scientist.\
 ✍️ &nbsp;In my free time, I like solving puzzles and do compatitive porgramming.\
 📫 &nbsp;How to reach me https://hooman650.github.io/